Universal-Code-Modules/universal/README.md

 The target of the project is to create number of universal and reusable modules for different purposes.

 ## Requrements
-Create separate local postgres database
+Create separate local postgresql database with optional [pgvector](https://github.com/pgvector/pgvector) extension (last version postgresql - 16).

+I recommend to install [timescaledb](https://neon.tech/docs/extensions/timescaledb) as well, but you can skip it for now.

+Install [nginx](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/) for load balancing and reverse proxy (optional).

 Run npm install